I’m Joana Johnson. Welcome to my blog.

-From the first day of Spring 2010 to first day of Spring 2011 I have turned my growing family into a laboratory, a la Jean Piaget style.
-I am studying us, beginning with myself and including my five children, even the newest addition.
-My purpose is to direct our family towards living the Creative Life using the wisdom of the greatest Creators throughout History, current Neuroscientific research, Creativity Theory and the insight of living Creators.
-I’ve chosen to focus on the Creative Life because Creativity, with a capital “C”, swims in all things that make life worth living, including meaning, purpose, human bonding, contribution to society and the full use of human capacity and potential.
+From the first day of Spring 2010 to first day of Spring 2011 I turned my growing family into a laboratory, a la Jean Piaget style.
+I studied us, beginning with myself and including my five children, even the newest addition.
+I directed our family towards living the Creative Life using the wisdom of the greatest Creators throughout History, current Neuroscientific research, Creativity Theory and the insight of living Creators.
+My focus: the Creative Life because Creativity, with a capital “C”, swims in all things that make life worth living, including meaning, purpose, human bonding, contribution to society and the full use of human capacity and potential.

-I will use Creativity as explained by Mihalyi Csikszentmihaly as the working definition for this project.
+I used Creativity as explained by Mihalyi Csikszentmihaly as the working definition for this project.
 Csikszentmihalyi says,

 Creativity is any act, idea, or product that changes an existing domain, or that transforms an existing domain into a new one.

 The definition of a creative person is: someone whose thoughts or actions change a domain, or establish a new domain…a domain cannot be changed without explicit or implicit consent of a field responsible for it.

 A Creative Life cannot be fashioned in one year.
 Becoming Creative is not only complicated and multi-factoral but time-consuming.
 At least 10,000 hours must be logged in a single domain for the Creator to even have a platform to stand on.

 Living the Creative Life does not guarantee success as a Creator, but I concur with Thomas Jefferson in that